dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Carlo Vicari:**
- so
-it's so that's not Tara happy no sorry glad dressed
+so that's not Tara happy no sorry glad dressed